kenSpicer/ken-s-notebook/README.md

 Today is Sunday, April 26, 2026.
 Tomorrow is update day.
 Today, no lessons completed.
 Monday, April 28, 2026.
 Unable to update system today.
 Must wait until next week.
 No lessons completed.
 Today is Tuesday, April 29, 2026.
 Spent day learning to use latest version of Kate.
 No lessons completed.
+Today is Wednesday, May 6,2026.
+Spent day correcting issues with my new os.
+No lessons completed.